TheJelmega/prog-lang/design/README.md

 Traits can be implemented via individual implementations.

-A trait can be defined as sealed, this means that the trait can only be implemented from the current library and any implementation outside of the current library will result in a compile error.
+A trait can be defined as `sealed`, this means that the trait can only be implemented from the current library and any implementation outside of the current library will result in a compile error.

 ### 7.12.1.
 Object safety [↵](#712-trait-)

-Object safety specifies a set of requireents that the interface needs to adhere to to be allowed to be used in places where an interface object type is allowed.
+Object safety specifies a set of require,ents that the trait needs to adhere to to be allowed to be used in places where a trait object type is allowed.
 These are:
 - All supertraits must be object safe.
 - The trait cannot be sized, i.e. it may not requires `Self is Sized`.